Professor Simon Gaskell

 Professor Wathey's published research has focused on the social and cultural history of music in late-medieval England and France, in particular court patronage, music in medieval towns, and the 14th-century motet.
 He has also been heavily involved in the digital study of medieval music manuscripts, and was a co-founder of the Digital Image Archive of Medieval Music (DIAMM).
 He is a member of the British Academy's Early English Church Music Committee, which he chaired 2002-2007, and of the RISM (UK) Trust.
 He was also Chair of the Music subject panel in the 2008 Research Assessment Exercise.

-Craig has been the Business Development Director for Ernst & Young’s (EY) UK Government & Public Sector practice since September 2015.
+Craig has been CEO and Managing Director of Kantar Public UK since February 2019.
+Prior to Kantar Craig was the Business Development Leader for Ernst & Young’s (EY) UK Government & Public Sector practice for over three years.

 Craig grew up in Newport, South Wales before graduating from University College Cardiff in Zoology.